 Some of my favorites are: Muji Gel Pens, Kokuyo Jibun Techo, Kokuyo Jibun Techo Index Tabs, Zebra Mildliners, Tombow Mono Eraser, Kokuyo Karu Cut.
 You can also see my favorites on this post or on my Etsy Profile Page.

 eBay requires a bit more hunting than Etsy, but it’s still a good option.
 Beware that a lot of options for cheap washi tape and stickers come from China, where the quality is less than ideal.
 I made the mistake when I first started journaling of buying a bunch of cheap $1 washi from Chinese eBay sellers, only to have them arrive and they hardly even stick to the paper, making them useless.
 There is a huge difference in quality between these cheap tapes and proper Japanese tapes, so try to find items that come from Japan!
 You can use your search term + “Japan” or “Japanese” to help narrow down results.
+If you are patient and determined you can find a lot of limited edition items hard to find anywhere else.

-Online Japanese Shops
+Online Store from Japanese Brands

 You can buy anything on Amazon, right?
 Seriously, go look, I bet you can find some random, unique thing that no one would ever really need.
 But you can get it in two days with FREE shipping.
 So, I had to include Amazon on here just because it’s easy to use and you probably have items in your cart already.
 There is one caveat to buying Japanese stationery on Amazon, though, and that it’s probably going to be expensive, and/or you might not be getting an actual Japanese product.
 As you know, you can buy Pilot, Uni, and even Zebra products in the U.S. But, they are the American version of the products.
 While they’re still nice, they’re not the Japanese versions you’re probably looking for otherwise you would just run down to walmart to pick up an inexpensive option.